tmquan/textbundle/README.md

-# textbundle
+# textkit
-This implements various tasks of text
+This implements various tasks of text processing